-- 3.3.1 The match arena floor, overall, is an $8m \times 8m$ square, as shown in figure 3.
+- 3.3.1 The match area floor, overall, is an $8m \times 8m$ square, as shown in figure 3.
 The tolerance of these two dimensions is $\pm 0.2m$. - 3.3.2 The floor of the arena is covered with a closed-loop, short pile carpet. - 3.3.3 The perimeter of the arena floor is delimited by the arena wall, which has a minimum height of 100mm. - 3.3.4 Each wall of the arena features seven 250mm libkoki markers.
 Figure 4 shows the positioning of these markers, whilst figure 5 shows the numbering of these markers. - 3.3.5 Each robot will be assigned a corner at the start of every match to indicate its starting position.
 Corner starting positions are $1000 \pm 20mm$ square and will be marked by 25mm paper-based masking tape.
 The mapping of these corner numbers in the arena is shown in figure 5. - 3.3.6 Student Robotics reserves the right to have match officials in the arena during games.

 3.4.
-Scoring Zones & Barriers
+Scoring Zones

-- 3.4.1 There are four zones in the arena, each in front of one of the corners.
-The arrangement and dimensions of these zones can be seen in figure 3. - 3.4.2 Part of the boundary between adjacent zones will be formed by a barrier.
-The barriers will be $100 \pm 20mm$ high, $400 \pm 20mm$ wide and $1500 \pm 20mm$ long.
-The locations of the barriers can be seen in figure 3. - 3.4.3 Where the boundary of a scoring zone is not formed by either a barrier or the arena wall it will be marked by 25mm paper-based masking tape.
+- 3.4.1 There are four zones in the arena, one in each of the corners.
+The arrangement and dimensions of these zones can be seen in figure 3. - 3.4.2 Where the boundary of a scoring zone is not formed by the arena wall it will be marked by 48mm coloured tape.
+The tape will be placed along the inside of the edge of the zone, making it part of the zone for scoring purposes.

 3.5.
-Flags
+Tokens